Dramatic figures of speech born from Peking Opera

 October 22 is the birthday of late Peking Opera performer Mei Lanfang.
 Born in 1894, Mei was known as one of the “Four Great Dan” of Peking Opera, with dan referring to performers of female roles.

 Mei began to study Peking Opera at the age of 8 and made his debut at 11.
 After he joined the Xiliancheng Theatrical Company at 13, he soon became popular in Shanghai and gained a national reputation.
-After the break of the Sino-Japanese War, he went to settle in Hong Kong, but came back to Shanghai later in his life.
+After the break of the War of Resistance against Japan, he went to settle in Hong Kong, but came back to Shanghai later in his life.

 Throughout his career, he played many classic roles on stage, including Bai Niangzi in Broken Bridge, Concubine Yu in Farewell My Concubine, and Yang Yuhuan in The Drunken Concubine.
 For many fans, Mei’s name is practically synonymous with Peking Opera.
 The art form, regarded as one of China’s “national essences,” played an important role in Chinese people’s cultural life, and has given birth to many chengyu.
 Today, let’s introduce some idioms generated from Peking Opera to celebrate Master Mei’s birthday.